 Don’t be fooled.
 Unlimited vacation is such an HR dream, Jack Donaghy wishes he’d come up with it himself.
 (It’s his third heat.)
 Why?
 Over to you Globe reporter Katie Johnston:

-Woodard, the 33-year-old vice president of creative technology at the Portsmouth, N.H.-based design agency Mad*Pow, hasn’t taken any vacation since the company removed restrictions a year ago.
+Woodard, the 33-year-old vice president of creative technology at the Portsmouth, New Hampshire-based design agency Mad*Pow, hasn’t taken any vacation since the company removed restrictions a year ago.
 In the past, when Woodard had only a few weeks a year, he usually took it all.

 “When you only have a limited resource, you feel more compelled to use it,” Woodard said.

 You can see how a young, hungry startup culture might turn “unlimited” vacation into “only as much vacation as you really need,” which quickly becomes “we’ll judge you for every vacation day you opt into, you coding monkey.
 Now back to work!”

 But employees taking fewer days off isn’t the only benefit to the bottom line: